-Fortnite is a game that transcends its media with millions around the world knowing of the game even if they've never played it.
-Another well-known feature of the game is its in-game currency, V-Bucks.
+Fortnite is a global phenomenon that even those with no interest in the gaming world are aware of.
+With millions around the world playing the game each day, it's only going from strength to strength.
+Another well-known feature of the game - for better or worse - is its in-game currency, V-Bucks.

 For those of you who are new to Fortnite or just unsure, here's everything you need to know about V-Bucks, what they're used for and how to purchase them.

 What are V-Bucks?

 V-Bucks are the virtual premium currency used in Fortnite.
 With the rise of microtransactions and DLC content in games, they act as the primary way for the game to make money.

 They allow you access to premium content within the game such as skins and the seasonal Battle Pass.
 V-Bucks are in no way required to play the game but could be considered an essential purchase to get the most out of it.

 There are two main ways to purchase V-Bucks.
 Either in Fortnite directly/through the platform store (PS Store, Microsoft Store, Epic Store).
 You can also purchase digital codes at retail to avoid putting your payment details onto a digital platform.